 If you cancel the edit after it has started, you cannot be reimbursed for the deposit or the second instalment because work is already done.

 Yes, most authors I have worked with have been based in the US, but I’ve also worked with writers from the UK, EU, and elsewhere.
-My training is predominantly American and I’m a member of the US Editorial Freelancers Association.
+My training is predominantly American.

 Yes, I read the manuscript multiple times in full.
 More details emerge in subsequent readings which is why it’s so important to reread.
 A book map can help with studying structure and plot issues, but some issues can only really be picked up in the manuscript itself.
 These issues include point of view slips, psychic distance, and much more.

 I recommend you try a sample edit first before ordering a full edit.
 This will give you a better idea of what’s involved.